 The City currently has a housing rehabilitation program for lower-income owner occupied units.
-Persons wanting more information about these programs should contact the Housing Division at (559) 621-8300.
-Applications received for these types of activities from individuals will not be accepted.
+People wanting more information about these programs should contact the Community Development Division at (559) 621-8300.
+Applications from individuals interested in these types of activities will not be accepted.
 Individuals will be redirected to the existing programs.

 Job Activities: CDBG funds may be used to undertake certain economic development activities.
-Activities under this category are required to create and/or retain jobs for lowand moderate-income persons.
+Activities under this category are required to create and/or retain jobs for low-and moderate-income persons.
 There are stringent guidelines under this activity.
 It is advised that persons or organizations interested in this activity work directly with staff to ensure the parameters of the regulations are met.